JoBCB/circulo-meio/Syntax_Process.md

     * "spheres": spheres,    — >  now "public_or_private"  — > hides and displays circle
     * "breathe_out": breathe_out,  — > scale 4x; — > the number parameter can be changed;
     * "breathe_in":breathe_in,   — > scale 1x; — > the number parameter can be changed;
-    * "breathing":breathing,     — > replaced by continue_breathing () and stop_breathing ()
+    * "breathing":breathing,     — > replaced by continue_breathing () and stop_breathing ()  — > should this be mapped to multiple elements for eg.: the circle and the body of the document; whats the representation of body and circle on the sound or light system?
-    * "edge_limits": edge_limits, — > current function colouring array of the circle — > can be made as an option elsewhere — > new idea, eg.: "circle01" and "circle02" two or more circles intersecting.
+    * "edge_limits": edge_limits, — > * current function colouring array of the circle — > can be made as an option elsewhere — > new idea, eg.: "circle01" and "circle02" two or more circles intersecting.
     * "no_edge":no_edge,          — > remove?
     * "whole": whole,             — > rethink drop-shadow
     * "vicious_circle": vicious_circle,
     * "interrupt": interrupt,
-    * "centering":centering,     — > skew affect; rethink the name?  = off_balance;
+    * "centering":centering,     — > * skew affect; rethink the name?  = off_balance;
     * "permeable_language": permeable_language, — > sets a pattern to the backgound — maybe we can start working more in "layers" of background and foreground and add an opacity function to the iframe;
     * //"chance_dance": chance_dance, — > choose randomly a function;
     * //"from_orbit_to_orbit": from_orbit_to_orbit, — > could we build the array during the performance — as a trace / history of the pages accessed
-    * "gesto_ciclico": gesto_ciclico, — > opens pop-up windows;
+    * "gesto_ciclico": gesto_ciclico, — > opens pop-up windows;  maybe the new parameters can be to open 5 windows (is there a limit?); width; height; x; y;
     * "another_vicious_circle": another_vicious_circle, — > closes pop-up windows;
     * "interrupt_another_vicious_circle": interrupt_another_vicious_circle,
     * "offstage": offstage